Do you want to register a business in Kenya? You’ve come to the right place. This guide will show you how to register a business in Kenya.

-How to register a company in Kenya
+How to Register a Business in Kenya

-2. Business Name Registration
+Step 2: Business Registration

 - Log in to your e-Citizen portal and select “Business Registration.”

-- Click on the “Add a business” button and enter your valid business name to search for it.
+- Click the “Add a business” button and enter your valid business name to search for it.

 - After the name is found, select it and click “Next.”